This page is not complete.

 Next, you need to start the debugger server in the debuggee.

-From Firefox 37 onwards the above method still works, but there's an alternative: run the debuggee from the command line, passing it the
+Run the debuggee from the command line, passing it the

 Passed with no arguments, --start-debugger-server makes the debugger server listen on port 6000.
 To use a different port, pass the desired port number: